GammaTauAI/opentau/milestone2.md

 $h$ will terminate early and output $(\text{False}, 0)$, as the presence of one `_hole_` type terminates the heuristic early.

-Additionally, $h$ checks if Codex didn't add anything other than just types (such as additonal code blocks and comments) to the original prompt.
+Additionally, $h$ checks if the model didn't add anything other than just types (such as additonal code blocks and comments) to the original prompt.
 If that condition isn't met, $(\text{False}, 0)$ will be produced.
 \newpage

 #### Client

 Finally, we have implemented a client in Rust that manages the pipeline and queries the Codex API.
-The client will communicate with the compiler $K$, which is written in TypeScript and will send the outputs to Codex.
+The client will communicate with the compiler $K$, which is written in TypeScript and will send the outputs to the model.
 The client can be downloaded from [https://github.com/GammaTauAI/opentau](https://github.com/GammaTauAI/opentau) and can be utilized by using the following terminal interface:

 ```
 USAGE: